 During these times of uncertainty surrounding the global Covid-19 outbreak, I wish to share this information with you and inform you of the steps I have taken to keep you and the rest of our community safe and healthy in my therapy practice.
 My clients’ and indeed my own family’s health and wellbeing has been and continues to be my number one priority.

 I am now taking extra precautions to maintain a healthy and safe environment for giving treatments in line with current advice from the UK Government, Public Health England (PHE) and my Local Health Authority.
 These include, but are not limited to: vetting the suitability for all requests for treatment over the phone, the wearing of designated PPE during the session by both client and therapist and sanitising frequently touched objects, such as treatment tables, door handles, and light switches after each client.
-I am also regularly washing and sanitising my hands with soap and water and or hand gel.
+I am also regularly washing and sanitising my hands with soap and water and or hand gel and will ask you to do the same upon entry and exit.
+You should wear a face covering as stipulated by the government, unless you are exempt.

 I am rigorously following the guidelines laid out by the UK Government and my professional body, the Craniosacral Therapy Association (CSTA).